AdaptableTools/openfin-demo/README.md

 This demo application illustrates how [Adaptable](https://adaptabletools.com) and [OpenFin](https://openfin.co/) combine neatly together to provide powerful, cutting-edge, feature-rich applications.

 It uses **dummy data** to mimic the types of screens, workflows and advanced use-cases typically found in Financial Services systems.

+> The demo application is not designed to be used 'off the shelf' but as an example of the functionality contained in AdapTable and OpenFin, and how they can work together to produce cutting edge excel-managemennt, notification and other benefits.

-The application took less than a day to develop and uses a small subset of the many, exceptional features found in both AdapTable and OpenFin.
+The demo took less than a day to develop and uses a small subset of the many, exceptional features found in both AdapTable and OpenFin.

 ## How it Works

 The Demo Application - built using AdapTable's [OpenFin Plugin](https://docs.adaptabletools.com/docs/plugins/openfin/openfin-plugin) - displays a pseudo Front Office set-up with 3 views: Trade, Price and Positions.

-Each screen is an OpenFin application which shows 'ticking' data, and each updates based on data changes in the other screens:
+Each screen is an OpenFin application which shows 'ticking' data, and each updates based on ticking data upates and data changes made in the other screens.

+> These are OpenFin windows so they can be dragged, tiled and grouped as each user prefers.

+The 3 blotters are:

 ### 1. Trade Blotter
-- Displays a collection of fictitous Trades (25 at startup), each of which has an *InstrumentId*
+- Displays a collection of fictitous Trades (25 at startup), each of which has an *InstrumentId* and a Status (of active or inactive)
 - Every 10 seconds a new trade is added to the dummy data and displayed in the Grid
 - Editable columns are: Trade Status, Notional (is this correct?)